macoj/phd/README.md

 # PhD
-This is a list of resources on how/why to do a PhD
+A working-in-progress list of resources on how/why to do a PhD.

 # On why / why not:
 * http://neurochambers.blogspot.co.uk/2012/05/tough-love-insensitive-guide-to.html